madMAx43v3r/mmx-node/docs/src/content/docs/faq/node.md

 Timelord should be [disabled by default](../../../faq/timelord/).
 You can check if it is enabled by looking under SETTINGS in WebGUI.
 Or check the `config/local/timelord` file.

+### What is VDF height?

+I see two different heights for blocks, both in logs and block explorer.
+Which is right?

+Both.
+Each block in MMX has two heights:
+- Block `Height` (always the lower value, Network Height)
+- `VDF Height` (always the higher value)

+In nearly all cases, block height is what is relevant for normal usage.

+A block is prepared by timelord every 10 sec, and given an VDF height.

+About 2% of the time a non-TX block is the result, because of no winning proof.
+In that case VDF height still increases, but block height stands still.
+Chain will still adjust itself to 8640 blocks each day, with ~10 sec block interval.

+Can look at block height as the 'public facing' height, while VDF height is an 'internal clock' height.

+[Time Calculator](../../../tools/time-calculator/) can help show the relation, and lookup or estimate time and date for heights.

 ### Warning when using mmx CLI command

 I'm getting a warning when trying one of the `mmx ...` commands:\